exasol/pyexasol/doc/user_guide/best_practices.rst

 Enable Compression for WiFi Connections
 ---------------------------------------
-Wireless network bandwidth is usually the main bottleneck for laptops. ``Compression`` flag enables zlib compression both for common fetching and for `HTTP transport </docs/HTTP_TRANSPORT.md>`.
-It may improve overall performance by factor 4-8x.
+Wireless network bandwidth is usually the main bottleneck for laptops. ``Compression`` flag enables zlib compression both for common fetching and for :ref:`http_transport` It may improve overall performance by factor 4-8x.

 .. code-block:: python